cinnamondev/sw-f401/README.md

 Use bleConsole for debug output and sending commands.
 Requires python 3.
 Install `bleak` and `aioconsole` to use, some properties may need to be changed.
 HM-10 module should always use the same characteristic UUID for UART service, the script uses the device name to identify it, which is likely different for you.

+## Code styling

+Code style is enforced by Clang-Format ([LLVM Style](https://llvm.org/docs/CodingStandards.html#header-guard)).
+All contributed code should follow this style.